What is plagiocephaly or flat head syndrome?

-Initially it may be difficult to perceive the asymmetry in the head of the newborn baby even in the pediatric or osteopathic consultation.
-Normally the babies who come to my practice referred by the pediatrician/nurse are usually when they are 3-4 months old (this is already an obvious positional plagiocephaly).
+Initially, it may be difficult to perceive the asymmetry in the head of the newborn baby, even in a pediatric or osteopathic consultation.
+Normally, the babies who come to my practice referred by the pediatrician/nurse are usually when they are 3-4 months old (this is already an obvious positional plagiocephaly).

-But we can intuit plagiocephaly, when the baby lying on his back always tends to turn his head towards the same side, so that as he grows we see a flattened side each time.
+But we can intuit plagiocephaly when the baby lying on his back always tends to turn his head towards the same side so that as the baby grows, we see a flattened side each time.

 How does plagiocephaly affect breastfeeding?

 Plagiocephaly associated with torticollis causes the baby to normally have a preference for one breast (the side that is easy to turn and always supports its head).
-However, on the opposite breast there may be a bad grip, sometimes repeated mastitis of this breast and the mother refers that she does not feel comfortable breastfeeding on this side.
+However, on the opposite breast, there may be a bad grip, sometimes repeated mastitis of this breast, and the mother says that she does not feel comfortable breastfeeding on this side.

 How can breastfeeding help in the evolution of plagiocephaly?

-The changes of position in the breastfeeding are always beneficial to try that the head is not always supported on the same side.
+The changes of position in breastfeeding are always beneficial, and try that the baby’s head is not always supported on the same side.